-To make: Three lengths of ribbon are threaded with huge jingle bells; one end of the ribbon is knotted.
+To Make: Thread three lengths of ribbon with huge jingle bells and knot one end of the ribbon.
 Tie the unknotted end of the ribbon around a miniature wreath to form or a circle of wire.
-Attach a tiny bunch of seasonal greenery to the wreath or circle formed with wire.
+Attach a tiny bunch of seasonal greenery to the wreath or ring made with wire.
 Tie a big bow and attach it to the wire immediately above the plant with hot glue.

-If your family is a dessert lover then this is the perfect thing for your kids to prepare.
-Let them make these in a variety of arrangements as felt candy ornaments come in a variety of sizes and forms.
+If your family is a dessert lover, this is perfect for your kids to prepare.
+Let them make these in various arrangements, as felt candy ornaments come in various sizes and forms.

-You can just combine felt candies of different colors like red and white, take them together, and twist.
-Bend the end to make the handle of the cane and Voila!
-Now, you made your own Christmas decorations with felt candies.
+You can combine felt candies of different colors, like red and white, take them together, and twist them.
+Bend the end to make the handle of the cane, and Voila!
+Now, you can make your own Christmas decorations with felt candies.

 Related Reading: Best Christmas Decoration Ideas for This Year